 - The decision of the committee shall be in writing and contain at least a statement of the specific provision of the Student Code that the student violated and a description of the facts supporting that conclusion; and a statement of recommended sanction or a statement that the charges were not proved by a preponderance of the evidence.

-- Within five (5) working days of the decision of the committee, the chairperson of the committee shall send a copy of the decision by certified mail, return receipt requested, to the student's last known address.
-In domestic violence, dating violence, stalking, and sexual harassment or misconduct cases, both the complainant and the accused will receive simultaneous written notice of the final outcome of the appeal.
+- Within five (5) working days of the decision of the committee, the chairperson of the committee shall send a copy of the decision by certified mail, return receipt requested, to the student’s last known address.
+In sexual harassment cases not covered by the College’s Title IX and Sexual Harassment Policy, both the complainant and the accused will receive simultaneous written notice of the final outcome of the appeal.

 - Student - any person who has applied to the College or is currently enrolled in credit or non-credit courses offered by the College at any location or online.

-- Accused - a student who has been reported for allegedly violating the Student Code of Conduct.
+- Respondent - a student who has been reported for allegedly violating the Student Code of Conduct.

-Complainant - a person who has reported a concern regarding the behavior of a student in domestic violence, dating violence, stalking, and sexual harassment or misconduct cases.
+Complainant - an individual who has reported a concern regarding the behavior of a student.

 - Student Group - a College group, club or organization.